 Having your pet vaccinated is an essential part of keeping them healthy.
 Just as with human vaccines, pet vaccines can help prevent your companion from becoming severely ill after being exposed to certain viruses and bacterial diseases.
 Some viruses and bacteria are passed from direct dog-to-dog or cat-to-cat contact, while others are airborne or contracted from contaminated water or soil.

 Triangle Animal Clinic offers vaccines for indoor and outdoor pets, and we abide by AAHA’s recommendations for core and non-core vaccines.
 Core vaccines are recommended for all dogs and cats, regardless of where they spend most of their time or how often they’re exposed to other pets.
 Non-core vaccines, on the other hand, are typically recommended only for pets that are at a greater risk of certain illnesses, due to lifestyle and geographic location.
-Dr. Rainer can customize a vaccine plan to meet your pet’s specific needs, based on their lifestyle.
+Our team can customize a vaccine plan to meet your pet’s specific needs, based on their lifestyle.

 Core Dog Vaccines